saenuma/flaarum/README.md

 2. Start the project with the command `sudo snap start flaarum.store`

+3. Start the text indexer with the command `sudo snap start flaarum.tindexer`

-3. You don't need a key to connect with the database when not in production.
+4. You don't need a key to connect with the database when not in production.

 ### Production Setup